SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 }
 ```

 CreateProcessAsUserW is the special version that lets you pick which token to use.
-CREATE_NEW_CONSOLE makes a new window pop up.
+CREATE_NEW_CONSOLE opens a new window.
 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTPZxGttnrXaYKDoF7pLjg8AZkMrJItfjvd8w&s)

 ### main func